Skip to content

 Dog Bite Statistics in Phoenix

-Dog bites are a major public health problem, and Phoenix isn't exempt.
+dog bite attorney in Phoenix, AZDog bites are a major public health problem, and Phoenix isn’t exempt.
 The numbers show why these cases matter.

 The Centers for Disease Control and Prevention tracks dog bite fatalities through the National Vital Statistics System.
 Between 2011 and 2021, there were 468 deaths from dog attacks nationwide, averaging 43 per year.
 And that number has been climbing.
 In 2021 alone, 81 people died from dog bites, more than double the number from 2016.